Mandy Carter papers, 1970-2023

 - Abstract:

-- Mandy Carter is a self-described "southern out black lesbian social justice activist."
-Since 1968 she has been involved in peace, social, racial and LGBT organizing at the local, state, regional, and national levels.
-She has been based in Durham, N.C., since 1982.
-The Mandy Carter Papers span the dates 1970 to 2013 and include files related to her work as a grassroots organizer and multi-issue social justice activist.
+- Mandy Carter is a self-described "southern out black lesbian social justice activist" who has been based in Durham, NC since 1982.
+She has been involved in peace, social, racial, and LGBT organizing at the local, state, regional, and national levels since 1968.
+This collection contains material related to her work as a grassroots organizer and multi-issue social justice activist.

 - Extent: